 The Federal Emergency Management Agency (FEMA) evaluates potential flood hazards for the City.
 The FEMA Flood Insurance Rate Maps (FIRMs) serve as the basis for identifying those potential hazards and determining the need for and availability of federal flood insurance.
-According to FIRM panel 06065C0885G, effective August 28, 2008, the entire Project and its immediate surroundings are located within Zone AO and is identified as being subject to inundation by the 1-percent-annual-chance storm with shallow flooding (usually sheet flow) at an average depth of one (1) feet and a velocity of five (5) feet per second.
-The average flood depths are derived from detailed hydraulic analyses.
-Mandatory flood insurance purchase requirements and floodplain management standards apply.
+According to FIRM panel 06065C0885G, effective August 28, 2008, the entire Project and its immediate surroundings are located within Zone AO and is identified as being subject to inundation by the 1-percent-annual-chance storm.
+As discussed previously, the entire Project area is subject to two distinguished flooding conditions, based in part on the proximity to the Big Morongo Wash.
+In particular, the westerly 2.8 acres of the Project can potentially be affected by an average flood depth of three (3) feet and a velocity of five (5) feet per second.
+The remaining easterly 6.48 acres of the Project are subject to an average flood depth of three (3) feet and a velocity of eight (8) feet per second.
+The average flood depths are derived from detailed hydraulic analyses by FEMA.
+Mandatory flood insurance purchase requirements and floodplain management standards apply to all development.

 This floodplain condition is not specific to the Project site and is representative of a large portion of the Light Industrial land use district.
+As mentioned previously a Project-Specific Preliminary Hydrology Report indicates that existing offsite flows that enter the site from the north shall be redirected at the northerly portion of the site and into the historical path easterly.
+A 5' high rip rap channel wall has been designed to direct off-site flows.
 The Project does not exhibit any on-site distinct drainage patterns subject to permitting or special hydrologic considerations.
 As such, the proposed flood control improvements focus on handling the base flood depths and known velocities, rather than any defined drainage pattern.
 Stormwater runoff generated by the Project would be managed by a storm drainage system with the capacity to retain the incremental increase in runoff volume between the pre- and post-construction conditions resulting from the 100-year controlling storm event.

-The proposed building will be protected with a combination of 2-foot high walls to address the base flood depth of one foot and one foot of freeboard.
-The interim facilities will also include the proper grading design and storm water conveyance system to handle this portion of the project.
-The proposed grading plan will be designed to prevent excessive diversion or ponding conditions.
 The proposed improvement plans, subject to agency review and approval, will ensure that the proposed grading and drainage conditions are acceptable to the City standards.
 Less than significant impacts are expected.